 Indus Motors Company (IMC) recently launched a series of ads on social media highlighting various features of their flagship Toyota Corolla Altis Grande sedan.

-While the idea was okay, the execution of the said adverts is hilarious to say the least.
+While the idea was okay, the execution of the said adverts is hilarious, to say the least.
 The ads were executed in an amateur manner and lacked production value, something that should have been considered portraying the top-of-the-line variant of the most popular sedan in Pakistan.

 Related: The Mitsubishi Grand Lancer Continues to Rule the East

 The film opens with an Altis Grande standing on a signal with a father and son (driving) and is soon accompanied by a Mitsubishi Lancer Evo IV.
-The guys in the Evo challenges the Altis Grande and they are engaged in a race as soon as the signal goes green.
+The guys in the Evo challenge the Altis Grande and they are engaged in a race as soon as the signal goes green.

 Secondly, that’s no ordinary Mitsubishi, it’s an Evo IV.
-With a 2.0 liter 280hp turbocharged engine under the hood and 4WD, the car is known as one of the fastest road going cars and it’s hard to digest how a Corolla 1.8 which is substantially raised by IMC to provide ample ground clearance, while running on standard tires is able to outperform a car with rallying heritage.
+With a 2.0 liter 280hp turbocharged engine under the hood and 4WD, the car is known as one of the fastest road-going cars and it’s hard to digest how a Corolla 1.8 which is substantially raised by IMC to provide ample ground clearance, while running on standard tires is able to outperform a car with rallying heritage.

 Related: Toyota Claims ‘World’s Fastest SUV’ Title

 There are better and more responsible ways of showing these features, which I strongly believe should have been considered by IMC.
-Perhaps show the VSC to avoid fatal collision in a rainy condition, or using the Sport mode to reach somewhere in an emergency situation etc. IMC being a leading auto company in Pakistan representing one of the largest global brands should have acted much more responsibly in delivering the message rather than promoting illegal racing.
+Perhaps show the VSC to avoid fatal collision in a rainy condition, or use the Sport mode to reach somewhere in an emergency situation, etc. IMC being a leading auto company in Pakistan representing one of the largest global brands should have acted much more responsibly in delivering the message rather than promoting illegal racing.

 What is your opinion regarding this advert?
 Let us know with your comments.
-Meanwhile have a look at the feedback IMC received on their Facebook page.
+Meanwhile, have a look at the feedback IMC received on their Facebook page.

 A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
 An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com